 Lactose intolerance is a condition in which there is not enough lactase in the body.
 Lactase is the chemical (enzyme) that breaks down (digests) 'milk sugar' (lactose) in the body.
-It is common in adults, and can vary in severity.
+It is common in adults and it can vary in severity.

 Some people who have lactose intolerance can eat some milk products without developing symptoms.
 However, others develop symptoms including bloating, tummy (abdominal) pain and loose stools (faeces) after eating anything containing lactose.